The-Violinist/Ops-301/Linux Mounting.md

+# How to mount a drive on Linux

-#This is a boiled down version of https://linuxize.com/post/how-to-install-virtualbox-guest-additions-in-ubuntu/
+*This is a boiled down version of https://linuxize.com/post/how-to-install-virtualbox-guest-additions-in-ubuntu/*

 Connect the downloaded extensions to the VM by going to Settings>Storage>Right-click Controller>+Optical Drive Select “VBoxGuestAdditions.iso” and click Choose